mcanvar/gibi-sayings/README.md

 ## Contribution

 Please check the `sayings.json` before adding new one.
-Put your saying in **alphabetical** order and make sure your object is respecting this schema:
+Put your saying in **first season then episode and finally the time(saidAt)** order and make sure your object is respecting this schema:

 ```js